 Suggested Read: 15 Romantic Beaches In Sydney

-6. Australian National Maritime Museum: Know the Aussie navy
+6. Australian National Maritime Museum: Know The Aussie Navy

-The Australian National Maritime Museum is situated right in the Darling Harbour and is a perfect location to visit during the winters.
+The Australian National Maritime Museum is situated right in the Darling Harbour and is a perfect location to visit during Sydney winters.
 The museum is the one place where you can explore and learn about the history of Australian Navy.
 The Australian National Maritime Museum also happens to have one of the largest collection of historical vessels.
 Check out the replica of Captain Cook’s HMB Endeavor, the former Navy Destroyer HMAS Vampire, the former Navy patrol boat HMAS Advance and many more.
 Get aboard into one of the ships and discover what the sea life feels like!

 Price: The general entry to the museum’s gallery is free.